A-Mani/glugcal/CONTRIBUTING.md

 Dear contributors,

+For installing the website on your local server, please see the instructions given in the [installation docs](docs/INSTALL.md).

 You can either contribute code, custom settings, design or documentation to this repository.
 Here are the steps for each: